Library and Information Skills

 Printing and Photocopying

-See here for a video and a guide to printing.
+See here for a guide on printing.

-See here for more information on Printing and current charges.
+See here for more information on printing and current charges.

-MyAber is Aberystwyth University's new mobile app, bringing everything relating to your Aberystwyth University experience together in one easy-to-use and personalised app.
+ApAber is Aberystwyth University's new mobile app, bringing everything relating to your Aberystwyth University experience together in one easy-to-use and personalised app.

 Integrated features include:

 - Email - access to a light version of your Aber webmail